grilled-salmon/Stationeers.FixOreSensorLenses/README.md

-# Stationeers.AllowAIMeERepair
+# Stationeers.FixOreSensorLenses
-An addon that allows duct tape to repair AIMeE bots; requires Stationeers.Addons to be installed.
+An addon that fixes ore processing unit offset render issue when using sensor lenses; requires Stationeers.Addons to be installed.